hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 # Lab 1:
 ## Vault Basics

+???
+These slides introduce the Vault Basics track.

 ---
 # Doing Labs with Instruqt
 * Instruqt is the platform used for HashiCorp's workshops
 * Instruqt labs are run in “tracks” that are divided into “challenges”
 * If you’ve never used Instruqt before, start with this **[tutorial](https://play.instruqt.com/instruqt/tracks/getting-started-with-instruqt)**
 * Otherwise, you can skip to the next slide

+???
+* We'll be using the Instruqt platform for labs in this workshop.
+* Don't worry if you've never used it before: there is an easy tutorial that you can run through in 5-10 minutes.

 ---
 # Lab 1: Vault Basics